 Representative Azzinaro previously served for 12 years on the Westerly Town Council, including four years as its President.

 He served in the National Guard for four years, and was a member of the Army Reserve for four years, including two years of active duty.
 He was a Staff Sergeant E6.

 Representative Azzinaro was born on January 29, 1943.
 The father of five is a retired textile worker, business owner and carpenter, and resides in Westerly with his wife, Carol.
-They are the parents of five children: Tami Algiere, Amy Azzinaro, Lori Gulluscio, Samuel J. Azzinaro and Mary Azzinaro-Banks, 10 grandchildren and two great-grandchildren.
+They are the parents of five children: Tami Algiere, Amy Azzinaro, Lori Gulluscio, Samuel J. Azzinaro and Mary Azzinaro-Banks, 11 grandchildren and three great-grandchildren.